 I have recently completed a PhD in computational astrophysics under the supervision of Chris Power and Aaron Robotham at the UWA node of ICRAR, in which I developed a code for generating mock observations of N-body and hydro-dynamical simulations and examined the effects that seeing conditions have on the kinematics we recover from IFU surveys.
 I am from the UK, having completed my undergraduate MSci Physics with Astronomy degree in 2016 at the University of Nottingham.
 During that time, my research projects covered a broad range of topics – from the analysis of merger detection statistics in semi-analytic models to the study of galaxy dynamics and gas stripping using Chandra archival data.

-The aim of my current research is to investigate how well we can recover the kinematics of galaxies observationally using N-body and hydro-dynamical simulations.
+One element of my current research is to investigate how well we can recover the kinematics of galaxies observationally using N-body and hydro-dynamical simulations.
 Over the course of my PhD, I have designed a tool with which you can generate synthetic integral field unit (IFU) kinematic data cubes – an R-package called SimSpin – which will take the particles of a simulated galaxy and produce a 3D array describing the flux and velocity distributions that you would observe with a given IFU telescope.
 This package is now also available in Julia, with a python version in development.

 “SimSpin: Kinematic analysis of galaxy simulations”, Harborne, K.E., Astrophysics Source Code Library, record ascl:1903.006, March 2019

 “A numerical twist on the observable spin parameter, λR“, Harborne, K.E. et al., MNRAS, Volume 483, Issue 1, p.249-262, February 2019